-As required by APCEC Regulation 22, Cell 15 is constructed with a leachate collection system.
+As required by APC&EC Rule 22, Cell 15 is constructed with a leachate collection system.
 The system consists of a six-inch diameter high-density polyethylene (HDPE) perforated pipe installed in the center of Waste Cell 15.
 The pipe drains to a washed gravel-filled sump located on the toe of the eastern slope of the cell.
+The sump was working during the visit and the levels were less than 12-inches over the liner system.
 From the sump, leachate is pumped via a dual-contained HDPE pipeline (4" diameter/8" diameter) to the discharge point at the plant's Surge Pond south of the landfill in accordance with the facility's current National Pollutant Discharge Elimination System (NPDES) Permit.
-Maintenance repairs were made to the leachate pumps in December 2019.
-Overall, the leachate collection system appeared to be in good working order (See Photo 1).
+Maintenance repairs were made to the leachate pumps in July 2020.
+Overall, the leachate collection system appeared to be in good working order (See Photo 3).